SIGN UP FOR OUR NEWSLETTER TODAY

-By bus: The bus service in Malia is reliable and cheap, running regularly during high season.
-The service runs past all of the resort’s beaches as well as out to neighbouring towns and attractions.
+By bus: The bus service is reliable and cheap, running regularly during high season.
+The service runs past all the resort’s beaches, as well as out to neighbouring towns and attractions.

-By taxi: Taxis are readily available in Malia and are an affordable option for making short journeys, or returning to your hotel at night.
+By taxi: Taxis are readily available and are an affordable option for making short journeys, or returning to your hotel at night.
 There is a taxi rank in the centre of town.

 On foot: It’s possible to walk to most places of interest in Malia in about 10 minutes.
-Many of the hotels are right by the beach and within easy walking distance to the town and nightlife.
+Many of the hotels are right by the beach and within easy walking distance of the town and its nightlife.

 Malia Live: This is the biggest and most hotly-anticipated event in the resort.
 Taking place over three days in July, you’ll see big-name acts such as Lethal Bizzle, Tinie Tempah, and J Hus and Mist entertaining a 3,000-strong crowd from neighbouring resorts such as Stalis and Hersonissos.
 Warm-ups are hosted by acclaimed DJs and the whole thing kicks off on the Pleasure Beach.